SpongePowered/SpongeDocs/source/plugin/data/custom/datamanipulators.rst

 .. warning::

-    Data that was serialized prior to ``6.0.0``, or data where you have changed the ID, will *not* be recognised unless registered with :javadoc:`DataManager#registerLegacyManipulatorIds(String, DataRegistration)`.
+    Data that was serialized prior to ``6.0.0``, or data where you have changed the ID, will *not* be recognized unless registered with :javadoc:`DataManager#registerLegacyManipulatorIds(String, DataRegistration)`.
 If registering a pre-6.0.0 ``DataManipulator`` the ID is taken from `Class.getName()`, such as ``com.example.MyCustomData``.